-Monrad caters for a range of students – from those ‘Children with Academic Abilities’ to those who struggle with aspects of learning.
+Monrad caters for a range of students.
 Regular assessments are used to plan further steps in learning and reporting to parents occurs in a friendly, open manner.
 We are well resourced and often utilise expertise from our community and outside organisations.
 Staff receive regular Professional Development to ensure quality teaching and learning.

 Monrad ‘punches above its weight’ in local and regional Intermediate School-age competitions.
 We offer an extensive range of sporting opportunities to students, allowing them to extend their interests as well as try new sports.
 It is important to identify and harness natural ability and to provide training and direction.
 Excellent coaches are a key to Monrad’s sporting success!
 Regular lunchtime Inter-Class competitions and Friday House Sport take place allowing for all students to take part.
 Visit the Sports page for further information.

 Monrad students have opportunities to participate in a wide variety of Cultural and Arts activities.
 Tutors are drawn from school staff and parents, as well as experts in the community.
 Cultural and Arts activities are for both enjoyment and for competition.
 We run two programmes on a Wednesday, Auahatanga and Hauora which cater for both the Arts and Wellbeing.

 Students have a voice at Monrad Intermediate.
 Pupil Leaders will be selected at the start of the year by recommendation from staff.
 They are interviewed by Senior Leaders as part of the selection process.
 They undertake a number of responsibilities in and out of school and represent the voice of their peers regarding school-wide activities involving students.